jasonearly/jasonearly.github.io/_posts/2020-01-04-product-design-principles-create-a-culture-of-feedback.md

 date: 2020-01-04
 categories: archive product design process
 excerpt: "Critique, feedback, and iteration is the blood flow of a healthy design team.
 It informs the design process, leads to better products and helps designers grow professionally."
+description: "Discover product design principles that foster a culture of feedback, driving innovation, collaboration, and better outcomes for your creative business."
 ---

 <!-- ## Create a culture of feedback -->